tempestphp/tempest-docs/app/Content/console/01-getting-started.md

 title: Getting Started
 ---

-`tempest/console` is a standalone package used to build console applications.
-You can install it like so:
+`tempest/console` is a standalone package used to build console applications. [**Give it a ⭐️ on GitHub**](https://github.com/tempestphp/tempest-console)!

+You can install `tempest/console` like so:

 ```
-composer require tempest/console
+composer require tempest/console:dev-main
 ```

 And run it like so: